Visitor dies at Yosemite National Park during shutdown

+FILE - In this March 28, 2016, file photo provided by the National Park Service, water flows over the Nevada Fall near Liberty Cap as seen from the John Muir Trail in Yosemite National Park, Calif.
+The National ... more

 YOSEMITE NATIONAL PARK, Calif.
-(AP) — The National Park Service says a man died after falling into a river at Yosemite National Park on Christmas Day.
+(AP) — The National Park Service says a man died after falling into a river at Yosemite National Park last month.

-Government spokesman Andrew Munoz says Friday the man apparently slipped down Silver Apron, a large, sloping granite area above Nevada Falls.
+Government spokesman Andrew Munoz says Friday the man apparently slipped down Silver Apron, a large, sloping granite area above Nevada Falls, on Dec.
+25.

+ALSO: 11-year-old boy dies after suspected allergic reaction to smell of fish

 Munoz said rangers responding to a 911 call arrived on scene in less than an hour.
 They pulled him from the water and provided medical aid, but the man died from a head injury.